Mayor, Commission recognize Miss Cherry Blossom Queen and Miss Macon’s Teen

 On Tuesday, June 3, the Macon-Bibb County Commission and Mayor Lester Miller recognized Londyn Rodgers with a proclamation, honoring her accomplishments as a student leader, scholar, athlete, and ambassador for the community.

-Rodgers, is a 2026 graduate of the Academy for Classical Education (ACE), has made an impact through academic achievements, leadership, athletics, and community involvement.
+Rodgers, a Howard High School incoming senior, has made an impact through academic achievements, leadership, athletics, and community involvement.
 Throughout her high school career, she represented Macon-Bibb on local, state, and national stages while maintaining a strong commitment to service and personal growth.

 She currently serves as both the Cherry Blossom Queen and Miss Macon’s Teen of the Miss America Organization.